François Villon: Where are the snows of yesteryear?

 The phrase "Where are the snows of yester-year?" is one of the most famous lines of translated poetry in the English-speaking world.
 It is the refrain in "The Ballad of Dead Ladies", Dante Gabriel Rossetti's translation of Villon's 1461 "Ballade des dames du temps jadis".
 In the original the line is: "Mais où sont les neiges d'antan?" ["But where are the snows of yesteryear?"].

 Richard Wilbur published his translation of the same poem, which he titled "Ballade of the Ladies of Time Past", in his Collected Poems: 1943–2004.
 In his translation, the refrain is rendered as: "But where shall last year's snow be found?"

 Critical views

 Villon's poems enjoyed substantial popularity in the decades after they were written.
 In 1489, a printed volume of his poems was published by Pierre Levet.
 This edition was almost immediately followed by several others.
 In 1533, poet and humanist scholar Clément Marot published an important edition, in which he recognized Villon as one of the most significant poets in French literature, and sought to correct mistakes that had been introduced to the poetry by earlier and less careful printers.
+His modern reputation stems from a revival in mid-19th century prompted by an essay by Théophile Gautier in his collection Les Grotesques (1844).
+This drew his poetry to the attention of the French writers later called les poètes maudit, including Charles Baudelaire, Paul Verlaine, Arthur Rimbaud, and Tristan Corbière and also mid-19th century English poets including Dante Gabriel Rossetti and Algernon Charles Swinburne.